Horicuz/Horicuz/README.md

   </a>

 ## About Me
-I'm a second-year student at <a href="http://acs.pub.ro/">Faculty of Automatic Control and Computers</a>, University POLITEHNICA of Bucharest.
+I'm a third-year student at <a href="http://acs.pub.ro/">Faculty of Automatic Control and Computers</a>, University POLITEHNICA of Bucharest.
 I am passionate about software engineering, computer science and artificial intelligence.

 ## Skills
 - C/C++/C#/Python/HTML/CSS/JavaScript